-There’s a three-year statute of limitation for the recovery of property, damages for detaining property, property damage, most personal injuries, and malpractice except for medical and dental malpractice.
+There’s a three-year statute of limitations for the recovery of property, damages for detaining property, property damage, most personal injuries, and malpractice except for medical and dental malpractice.

-If you want to collect damages for medical malpractice, dental malpractice, or podiatric malpractice, there’s a two-and-a-half-year statute of limitations.
+If you want to collect damages for medical malpractice, dental malpractice, or podiatric malpractice, the statute of limitations is two and a half years.